SussexUCU/sussexucu.github.io/README.md

 <b>We're a UCU branch - can we have one of these? </b>

-Absolutely - get it touch we'll be very happy to discuss the nuts and bolts.
+Absolutely - <a href= "https://ucusussex.wixsite.com/ucusussex">get it touch</a> we'll be very happy to discuss the nuts and bolts.